1879 Atlantic hurricane season: Season summary

 Known seasonal activity began on August 9, when HURDAT initiated the track of the first system offshore South Carolina.
 Although it did not make landfall, the storm presumably drowned two sailors after sweeping off the ship Prince Louis.
 August featured four cyclones overall, all of which intensified into a hurricane.
 The second of the four produced flooding in the Lesser Antilles and high winds and storm surge along the East Coast of the United States, particularly in North Carolina and Virginia after making landfall in North Carolina as a Category 3 hurricane.
 This storm caused at least 54 fatalities.
-The third and fourth cyclone both severely impacted Louisiana, causing two and one fatalities respectively, while the former also left destruction in Texas and the latter inflicted about $500,000 in Louisiana.
+The third and fourth cyclone both severely impacted Louisiana, causing two and one fatalities respectively, while the former also left destruction in Texas and the latter inflicted about $500,000 in damage in Louisiana.
 After the fourth cyclone dissipated over Alabama on September 2, no further activity is known to have occurred until October 3, when a storm was first observed over the southwestern Caribbean Sea.
 Clipping western Cuba and striking the United States at tropical storm intensity, the cyclone caused little impact on land.
 The following storm, the season's sixth, dropped heavy rainfall on Jamaica, causing a flood that killed 13 people.
 In late October, the seventh cyclone of the season drowned all but two occupants of the schooner Sallie in the Gulf of Mexico before striking Florida at tropical storm intensity.
 The storm later affected Atlantic Canada, causing two deaths in Nova Scotia.
 The eighth and final system is known to have existed from November 18 to November 20, when it transitioned into an extratropical cyclone southeast of New England.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 64, the third-lowest total of the decade, behind only 1876 and 1874.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have higher values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.